 The following are abiding commitments of Wartburg Theological Seminary that inform the entire TEEM curriculum:

 - Partnership of women and men, clergy and laity in ministry

 - Global connections

 - Fostering the spirit of life-long learning

 The Wartburg Seminary TEEM Curriculum is designed to meet all of the ELCA requirements for the following seven competencies: biblical knowledge and understanding, basic understanding of theology/ethics, knowledge of Christianity in the United States, ability to understand and communicate the teachings of the Lutheran church, evangelism/stewardship/worship, pastoral care skills, and knowledge of ELCA church polity and ecclesiology.

 ELCA Candidacy Application

-Director of Certificate Programs and Distributed Learning, Assistant Professor of Missional Leadership
+Director of Certificate Programs and Distributed Learning, Associate Professor of Missional Leadership

 Wartburg Theological Seminary